finbourne/identity-sdk-java/sdk/docs/UsersApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // UsersApi apiInstance = apiFactory.build(UsersApi.class);

         UsersApi apiInstance = ApiFactoryBuilder.build(fileName).build(UsersApi.class);
         String id = "id_example"; // String | The unique identifier for the User to Unsuspend try {
+            // uncomment the below to set overrides at the request level
+            // apiInstance.unsuspendUser(id).execute(opts);

             apiInstance.unsuspendUser(id).execute();
         } catch (ApiException e) {
             System.err.println("Exception when calling UsersApi#unsuspendUser");